Jfri3ss/Swift-Code/README.md

      - Run the program to see if the decoded text is interpreted in English.
    - The Morse Decoder code was made and ran in Codecademy!

+10. **Swift Bank**: This program uses loops to decode Morse Code into English and introduces Libraries in Swift.
+   - Features:
+     - Input a code Morse code syntax with dots and dashes.
+     - Run the program to see if the decoded text is interpreted in English.
+   - The Morse Decoder code was made and ran in Codecademy!

 ## Getting Started

 To start with any of these projects, clone the repository to your local machine and open the project in Xcode.
 Each project has a clear structure and is contained within its own directory.